nicholasdille/container-slides/160_gitlab_ci/120_templates/slides.md

 Job templates begin with a dot to prevent execution

+Templates can be located in the same `.gitlab-ci.yml` (inline)

 Templates can be imported using `include` [](https://docs.gitlab.com/ee/ci/yaml/#include) from...

-- The same `.gitlab-ci.yml`
 - Files in the same repository
 - Files in other repositories of the same instance
 - Remote locations (only unauthenticated)

-See also the development guide for templates [](https://docs.gitlab.com/ee/development/cicd/templates.html)
+See also the official development guide for templates [](https://docs.gitlab.com/ee/development/cicd/templates.html)

 ---